ZhiangChen/learning_field_robotics/docs/network/costumize_mavlink_messages.md

 # MAVLink Image Transfer System

-A Python-based system for transferring images over MAVLink protocol, commonly used in drone and robotic systems.
+An example of transferring images over MAVLink protocol.

 ## Overview

-This project provides a simple implementation for sending and receiving images over MAVLink communication channels.
+This tutorial provides a simple implementation for sending and receiving images over MAVLink communication channels.
 It consists of two main components:

 - **Publisher**: Sends images from a local file to a MAVLink endpoint
 - **Subscriber**: Receives and displays images from a MAVLink stream